 2018: Trans Lifeline undergoes a leadership transition.
 Our Family & Friends Hotline launches to resource friends, partners, and families to support their trans loved ones from a trans-centered perspective.

 2019: The Inside Advocacy project was created by trans people directly impacted by the carceral state.
-Inside Advocacy exists within our Microgrants department and provides financial aid to trans people that are currently incarcerated, detained, or recently released in the form of commissary funds, reentry grants, and ID changes.
+Inside Advocacy exists within our Microgrants department and provides financial aid to trans people currently incarcerated, detained, or recently released through commissary funds, reentry grants, and ID changes.

 2020: The Spanish language extension launches in July with seed funding from Twilio in response to increased calls from Spanish-speaking trans folks and detained immigrants.
 Our Microgrants program ensures 75% of Name Change Microgrants each cycle are reserved for BIPOC trans people to dismantle structural barriers caused by white supremacy.